Back

 No matter the symptoms, it’s important to get treatment for your child with ASD as soon as possible.
 Early intervention is one of the surest ways that your child will develop necessary life skills and become independent.
 At BlueSprig, we offer applied behavior analysis (ABA) treatment to help children develop those skills and live satisfying lives.

-History of Autism Diagnoses
+History of Autism and Asperger’s Diagnoses

 Asperger’s was identified by Austrian pediatrician Hans Asperger in 1944.
 He noticed that some children with autism had better-developed social and motor skills and fewer speech problems than their peers.
 He identified these children as having a condition similar to but undoubtedly unique from autism.
+This disorder came to be known as Asperger’s, and it first appeared in the 1994 edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-IV).

+In 2013, with the updated DSM-V, Asperger’s was reclassified as part of the broader autism spectrum, rather than a standalone diagnosis.
 Today, children experiencing developmental delays and symptoms of autism are instead more likely to receive an autism spectrum disorder (ASD) diagnosis.
 ASD is a broad category of developmental disorders that share some symptoms.

 Many people believe this change is beneficial.
-An ASD diagnosis is more inclusive and reflects the fact that autism develops with a range of symptoms.
+An ASD diagnosis is more inclusive, and reflects the fact that autism develops with a range of symptoms.

-Range of Symptoms in ASD
+Range of Symptoms in Autism and Asperger’s

 Speech and Language

-Children with autism, on the other hand, typically exhibit problems with speech and communication.
-They may have difficulty understanding what someone is saying to them, or they may be unable to pick up on nonverbal cues like hand gestures and facial expressions.
+Children with autism, on the other hand, often exhibit problems with speech and communication.
+They may have difficulty understanding what someone is saying to them.
+Or, they may be unable to pick up on nonverbal cues like hand gestures and facial expressions.
+Children with autism also frequently exhibit repetitive or “rigid” language as well as narrow topics of interest.
+For example, a child with autism may have a strong interest in basketball and only talk about that sport.

 Cognitive Functioning